Get the ArenaCoach Desktop App

 Embellishments

-Prismatic Focusing IrisEquip: Your spells and abilities have a chance to activate the Iris, firing a focused beam of light at your target and dealing 1,142 Arcane damage every second for 4 sec.
+Prismatic Focusing IrisEquip: Your spells and abilities have a chance to activate the Iris, firing a focused beam of light at your target and dealing 1,152 Arcane damage every second for 4 sec.
+Each unique gem color you have socketed empowers the Iris, causing it to deal 1% additional damage per.

-Prismatic Focusing IrisEquip: Your spells and abilities have a chance to activate the Iris, firing a focused beam of light at your target and dealing 1,142 Arcane damage every second for 4 sec.
+Prismatic Focusing IrisEquip: Your spells and abilities have a chance to activate the Iris, firing a focused beam of light at your target and dealing 1,152 Arcane damage every second for 4 sec.
+Each unique gem color you have socketed empowers the Iris, causing it to deal 1% additional damage per.

 Enchantments